kailash-manasarovar/statement/docs/next-batch.md

 ## TODO: list

-### 2019

-- I visit Chris Ludwick, this is when I tell him about crypto and he gets into it.
-- He has a picture of Diana on his wall, it's a bit incongruous.
-I ask him why he's got Diana up.
-- He says "cos I like her".
-- I think, fair enough.

 ### 2021

 - While the "Portuguese" man is visiting (Mark right?)
 I am headhunted for a job with the UN in Fiji.